ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     The LE environment variable configurations will correctly convert streams if they are tagged and return readable output on the Ansible side.
     However, some command line programs may return output in UTF-8 and not tag the pipe.
     In this case, the autoconversion may incorrectly assume output is in EBCDIC and attempt to convert it and yield unreadable data.
-    If the source encoding is known, you can use the ``ansible.builtin.command`` module's capability to chain commands together through pipes, and pipe the output to ``iconv``.
+    If the source encoding is known, you can use the ``ansible.builtin.shell`` module's capability to chain commands together through pipes, and pipe the output to ``iconv``.
 In this example, you may need to select other encodings for the 'to' and 'from' that represent your file encodings.

     .. code-block:: yaml

-        ansible.builtin.command: "some_pgm | iconv -f ibm-1047 -t iso8859-1"
+        ansible.builtin.shell: "some_pgm | iconv -f ibm-1047 -t iso8859-1"

 * ansible.builtin.raw